TriplyDB/Documentation/docs/triply-etl/validation/shacl/index.md

 ---
-title: "Triply ETL: Validation"
+title: "Validation: SHACL"
-path: "/docs/triply-etl/validation"
+path: "/docs/triply-etl/validation/shacl"
 ---

 TriplyETL is able to automatically validate the linked data that is created in your pipeline against a specified SHACL information model.
 In fact, Triply believes that *every* ETL should include such a validation step to ensure that only valid data is published in knowlede graphs.